Water Damage Restoration – Water Removal, Cleanup and Repairs

-At this stage, your home may look dry, but some materials can be wet to the touch.
-These materials may suffer further damage if left alone, such as warping, breaking, or growing mold.
-Water restoration contractors prevent this by completely drying and dehumidifying the impacted area.
+Your home may look dry at this stage, but some materials can be wet.
+These materials may suffer more problems if left alone, such as warping, breaking, or growing mold.
+Contractors prevent this by completely drying and dehumidifying the impacted area.

 Throughout this stage, water remediation specialists monitor moisture levels in the walls and floors of the affected areas to determine when your home is dry so that professional cleaning can begin.

 Thorough, professional water damage and restoration cleaning is required in all home restoration projects.
 At the same time, companies work to preserve as much of your personal property as possible.

 Cleaning should always be performed by experts trained in the safety and sanitization requirements of water-damaged homes.